Here in the UK, we are a nation of dog lovers and more people are wondering how to start a dog walking business.

 Section 4: Other startup costs

-We spoke earlier about marketing, insurance, and getting accreditations from courses.
+We spoke earlier about marketing, insurance, and getting accreditations from courses when looking to start a dog walking business.

 I’ve decided to join NARPS, I will take the accreditation course and I am getting dog walking insurance, the breakdown of these costs are: